-The additional revenues raised from these recommended sources are shown in Table 9-3.
-The total revenue raised would be expected to generate sufficient resources to fully fund the capital improvement projects listed in the Motor Vehicle, Pedestrian, and Bicycle Action Plans as well ongoing maintenance and operations of City facilities.
+The additional revenues raised from these recommended sources are shown in Appendix R. The total revenue raised would be expected to generate sufficient resources to fully fund the capital improvement projects listed in the Motor Vehicle, Pedestrian, and Bicycle Action Plans.